nicolafisherwriter/nfwdg/_notes/how I met Bill Murray in Paris.md

 ---
-title: how I met Bill Murray in Paris
+title: how I met bill murray in paris
-tags: writing
+tags: bill murray, seedling
+project:
+due:
+type: note
+fc-calendar: content calendar
+fc-date:
+ year:
+ month:
+ day:
+fc-category:
+url:
 ---

+# How I met Bill Murray in Paris
+---

+## My notes

 In 1984 I lived in Paris, studying at the Sorbonne as part of my French degree.